clarissacarcha/samplemob/README.md

 3. Validate Accept Orders Only delivery.Status = 1 and consumer user.status = 1
 4. Rider Check Location and Camera Permission
 5. Notify Riders in 100km and is-online
-6. Driver Vehicle ID on Delivery on Accept
+6. (Done) Driver Vehicle ID on Delivery on Accept
 7. Add Rider Location on Go Online
 8. Better Update Profile
-9. Cannot accept order if has Express Delivery Ongoing
+9. Cannot accept order if has Express Delivery ongoing
 10. Handle when operator account is put on hold.
-11. On Cancel Delivery, Have a confirmation button first
+11. (Done) On Cancel Delivery, Have a confirmation button first
 12. Order Delivery Express Delivery First
-13. Express Delivery Change Text to price.
+13. (Done) Express Delivery Change Text to price.
 14. Font family
-15. Operator ID when Driver accepts orders, update on deliveries record
+15. (Done) Operator ID when Driver accepts orders, update on deliveries record
+16. Retry button or filter button on empty available orders
+17. On going back from Selected Order from available orders, refresh available orders
+18. Move ConsumerChangeProfile to Common
+19. Create Range and Price validation in the backend.

 # Backend Pending